mamedev/mame/docs/source/usingmame/commonissues.rst

 What about those arcade cabinets on eBay that come with all the ROMs?
 ---------------------------------------------------------------------

-If the seller does not have a proper license to include the ROMs with his system, he is not allowed to legally include any ROMs with his system.
-If he has purchased a license to the ROMs in your name from a distributor or vendor with legitimate licenses, then he is okay to include them with the cabinet.
+If the seller does not have a proper license to include the ROMs with their system, they are not legally permitted to include any ROMs with the system.
+If they have purchased a license to the ROMs in your name from a distributor or vendor with legitimate licenses, then they may include the ROMs with the cabinet.
 After signing an agreement, cabinet owners that include legitimate licensed ROMs may be permitted to include a version of MAME that runs those ROMs and nothing more.

 .. _ROM-DVDs: